Skyparker0/Skyparker0.github.io/README.md

 A website to showcase my 4 years of programming!

-Working on porting my Python projects to a web environment.
+Working on porting my Python projects to a web environment, and listing my outdoorsy acheivements